Get up to €10,800 for a disrupted trip

 Under Regulation EU261/2004, airlines are required to provide for passengers if strikes lead to cancellations or delays.
 In short, if a strike has been called and your flight is interrupted, then you could be due up to 600 EUR.

 Based on the rules of the regulations, Brussels Airlines must provide you with repayment if you end up being 3 or more hours delayed.
-As well, they must offer meals and refreshment for delays of at least 2 hours at the airport and hotel accommodation for overnight delays.
+As well, they must offer meals and refreshment for delays of at least 2 hours at the airport and hotel accommodation for overnight delays - as long as the strike is being carried out by airline employees.
 If these things are not provided, remember to retain your receipts for reimbursement.

 Also, if a strike has been announced, or if it’s already underway and your flight is cancelled as a result, then the airline must give you the choice of a rebooking OR a ticket refund.